Child Loss Grief

 There was a time when they were the new couple.
 The friendly girl, not afraid to take on a bleak prognosis, and her wingman, always at her side helping her along.

 Then things started to change.
-The wingman was often tied up elsewhere, and eventually wasn’t available to purse the same life she did, so she continued showing up on her own, often with a kid or two in tow.
+The wingman was often tied up elsewhere, and eventually wasn’t available to pursue the same life she did, so she continued showing up on her own, often with a kid or two in tow.
 And then that dwindled too, the kids stopped wanting to get up on Sunday mornings, pushing back against beliefs they once embraced.

 The girl continued to push herself to be there, sometimes through difficult obstacles.
 A wheelchair ramp that often did not work.
 A car door that jammed half the time.
 But instead of resolution, she had to soldier on in the best way she could, piecing things together to work so she could still show up.